What Is The Average Bowling Score?

 How Do You Score In Bowling?

-Let’s start with the basics, as it may be worth considering how bowling is scored in the first place
+Let’s start with the basics, as it may be worth considering how bowling is scored in the first place.

-A strike means that you get 10 points because you have knocked over all the pins in your first throw, after this your score from the entire next frame is added to the 10 points scored from the strike.
+A strike means that you get 10 points because you have knocked over all the pins in your first throw; after this, your score from the entire next frame is added to the 10 points scored from the strike.

-Similarly, a spare is when you knock over all the pins in two throws, after this your score from your first throw of the next frame is added to the score of the spare.
+Similarly, a spare is when you knock over all the pins in two throws; after this, your score from your first throw of the next frame is added to the score of the spare.

-The scores we mention will not include scores made with additional help such as gutter barriers or the ramp that children use.
+The scores we mention will not include scores made with additional help, such as gutter barriers or the ramp that children use.

 What Is A Perfect Game?

-For those interested in world records, Ben Katola scored a perfect game in 86.9 seconds as an assistant manager at a bowling alley after setting up in an empty bowling alley.
+For those interested in world records, Ben Katola scored a perfect game in 86.9 seconds as an assistant manager at a bowling alley after setting up in an empty alley.

 Average Score For Beginners

-Average Score For Recreational Player
+Average Score For A Recreational Player

 For those who enjoy going bowling with their friends and family, having a few drinks while they do it, making a day out of bowling as a special occasion for a birthday or celebration, rather than taking it seriously, you might consider yourself a recreational player.

-The average score in this setting could be anywhere from 90 – 150 might be considered your ‘average’ score that most bowlers will be within at this recreational level.
+The average score in this setting could be anywhere from 90 – 150 points might be considered your ‘average’ score that most bowlers will be within at this recreational level.

 Average Score For A League Player